kara-lang/Kara/README.md

 An experimental functional programming language with dependent types, inspired by [Swift](https://swift.org) and [Idris](https://www.idris-lang.org).

 Kara is at a very early stage and is not available for general or limited use at this moment.
 The project currently contains only a basic parser, type checker, interpreter, and JavaScript codegen.
 Documentation is sparse and most of the features are still in flux.
+Pre-release versions are currently only tagged for a purpose of some future retrospective.

 Star and watch the repository if you're interested in imminent updates.